OrianaVenture/VentureValheim/LocationReset/README.md

 <details close>
 <summary>Expand/Collapse Hildir Note (Spoilers!)</summary>

 You may notice that Sealed Towers (Hildir plains dungeon) are not resetting.
-Since you must build to enter the tower it is very likely the mod is detecting your player placed pieces and is refusing to reset.
-Your placed pieces must be about 16 meters away from the tower itself, or about 8 wooden walls length.
+There is an exception in place just for this location as of version 0.10.2.
+It will reset unless there is a crafting station or a fireplace placed by a player in range.
+When you are finished at the tower be sure to remove these pieces to enable resetting.
+Your placed pieces must be about 16 meters away from the tower itself, or about 8 wooden walls length to avoid being deleted.
 If you do not see a log line like "Done regenerating location Hildir_plainsfortress ..." then it did not reset.
 Turn on bepinex debug logs to see more detailed information.

 </details>